-Now let's change the Gain input parameter to -1, Vout_DC to 3V and run the procedure by clicking Run in the menu or pressing the green button or F9 on the keyboard.
-In the code part we will see:
+Now let's change the Gain input parameter to -1, Vout\DC to 3V and run the procedure by clicking Run in the menu or pressing the green button or F9 on the keyboard.
+In the code part we will and the new values will immediately appear in the schematic editor, drawn in brown color.
+Press the DC button to display the DC output voltage: